ytsruh/homethings/README.md

 - Removed TRPC
 - Added Prisma JSON feature flag
 - Added dual auth so both Next Auth & Custom JWT can be used with API
+- Added Feedback functionality
+- Fixed bug where favourites could not be deleted
+- Added Zod to DB models & ENV variables

 ### 0.8